Krb686/nanotimer/README.md

 -With the normal timing functions, instead of dealing with the obscurities of multiple setTimeout and setInterval calls, now there is a concrete timer object, each of which can handle exactly 1 timeOut and setInterval task.
-This also means a reference is needed to clear an interval since each timer object is unique.
+This also means a reference is not needed to clear an interval since each timer object is unique.